Schwanberg

 Schwanberg is a mountain, or hill of higher elevation (474 m), in the rural district of Kitzingen, Regierungsbezirk Lower Franconia, Bavaria, Germany.

 It is part of the Steigerwald.
 In ancient times the mountain was used by the Celts as a refuge.
 It is probably safe to assume that the mountain has been considered sacred ground since.
 Later, the counts of Castell build a castle that still exists today.
 The southern slopes are used for viniculture; the top of the mountain is covered by forest.

+The schwartze Sulm ("Black Sulm") rises from the Schwanberg, eventually joining the weise Sulm ("White Sulm") to form the Sulm, a tributary of the Mur.